 Analyze controls that are in place to minimize or eliminate the probability of a threat or vulnerability.
 Controls can be implemented through technical means, such as hardware or software, encryption, intrusion detection mechanisms, two-factor authentication, automatic updates, continuous data leak detection, or through nontechnical means like security policies and physical mechanisms like locks or keycard access.

-Controls should be classified as as preventative or detective controls.
-Preventative controls attempt to stop attacks like encryption, antivirus or continuous security monitoring, detective controls try to discover when an attack has occurred like continuous data exposure detection.
+Controls should be classified as preventative or detective controls.
+Preventative controls attempt to stop attacks like encryption, antivirus, or continuous security monitoring, detective controls try to discover when an attack has occurred like continuous data exposure detection.

 Now you know the information value, threats, vulnerabilities, and controls; the next step is to identify how likely these cyber risks are to occur and their impact if they happen.